 6. Make the sauce: Add the liquid and salsa from the roasting pan to a blender and puree.
 Pour salsa into a saucepan.
-(If too thick, add water to thin – but I have never needed to do this.)
+(If too thick, you can add water to thin – but I have never needed to do this.)
 Bring to a boil, then reduce heat to low.
 Simmer until slightly thickened.
 Strain through a sieve if your blender didn’t catch everything.
 Season with salt and pepper if needed.
 When sufficiently cooled and easy enough to handle, you can pour into a cleaned ketchup or salad dressing bottle for easy use.

 7. The turkey, when sufficiently cooled, can be sliced and then served as sandwiches.
 This is how we eat it.
-Use “bolillo” bread rolls, mayonnaise, shredded lettuce, tomato slices, onion, cucumber, radishes, the sauce you made, or any other combination that appeals to you.
+Use “bolillo” bread rolls, mayonnaise, lettuce, tomato slices, onion, cucumber, radishes, the sauce you made, or any other combination that appeals to you.